News Reporter Resume Examples and Tips

 Top 4 Characteristics of a Best-in-Class News Reporter Resume

-- Summary In a few crisp sentences, highlight strengths and work experience that match up with the job description.
+- Summary In a few crisp sentences, your summary statement should highlight strengths and work experience that match up with the job description.
 For example, if the job emphasizes using social platforms to share content, you could write: “Creative and hardworking news reporter with five years’ experience in developing stories and disseminating them using social media.”

 - Skills Break this section into categories: professional skills, such as knowledge of content management systems and video platforms, or knowledge of specialized subjects (e.g., sports, or city hall politics), and soft skills such as excellent communication, time management or decision-making.